Club Porvenir Guaireño

 It is a social club Paraguay more than 100 years old.
 It has a Headquarters and another Campestre Headquarters, a significant list of founders and illustrious visitors who passed through the institution.

 History

 The Club "El Porvenir Guaireño" was born on December 25, 1888.
-The head office is located in the town of Villarrica department Guairá on the streets Felix Bogado 918 San Roque Gonzalez corner.
+The head office is located in the town of Villarrica in the Guairá Department on the streets Felix Bogado 918 San Roque Gonzalez corner.
 The property was acquired through purchase in the year 1915 the Gorostiaga family.
 The construction of the headquarters began in 1917, during the chairmanship of Mr Joseph B. Scarone and culminated in 1919.
 Of the planes and the construction of local engineer was charged Luis Zin and Mr Peter Guggiari was in charge of the Works and Finance Committee.

 The institution has a by laws with 61 articles, which were amended in the General Assembly of November 28, 1915, while the Rules of Procedure was established in the year 1915.